Big rain is coming: MetService issues severe weather warning for Hawke's Bay

 MetService said people should expect 75 to 100mm of rain to accumulate.

-Thunderstorms are possible.
-Peak intensities of 15 to 25mm per hour, but localised downpours of 25 to 35mm per hour are possible.
+Thunderstorms are possible with peak intensities of 15 to 25mm per hour, but localised downpours of 25 to 35mm per hour are possible.

-Heavy rain may cause streams and rivers to rise rapidly.
+MetService warned that heavy rain may cause streams and rivers to rise rapidly.
 Surface flooding and slips are also possible and driving conditions may be hazardous.

 Strong to gale southerlies are also possible.